Censorship in Kashmir: Censorship on internet

 Censorship on internet refers to the restrictions on telecommunication such as broadband as well as mobile internet imposed by the government of India or state administration.
 In August 2019, the Government of India barred all broadband as well as mobile internet services in the region to prevent the deliberately fabricated falsehood on social media.
 In January 2020, 2G internet was resumed with no access to social media.
 Although some cases of COVID-19 infection have been confirmed in the region, authorities continued to enforce the 4G internet ban, preventing people from getting important information about the COVID-19 pandemic and its safety tips.
 Medical institutions has described 4G ban a risk factor for COVID-19 deaths in J&K, as the information about WHO's guideline on testing and its countermeasures remained inaccessible in the region.
 Amnesty International also urged government to restore 4G internet in critical situation of pandemic disease.
 Doctors, according to news media, are not able to deal the coronavirus due to non-availability of 4G internet and lack of significant information available online.
 In April - May 2020, Supreme Court of India heard a batch of writ petitions challenging the ban on 4G internet services.
 J&K administration opposed the plea stating that "the right to access the internet is not a fundamental right".
 On 11 May 2020, Supreme Court disposed of these petitions refusing the request for restoration of 4G internet services.
 Court, however, constituted a special committee composed of senior bureaucrats to look into the issue.
 The committee ironically was composed of the bureaucrats having a major hand in imposing the censorship.

-Later development

 High-speed cellular internet has been restored across the UT since February 2021.